BobSmithIV/TagProRandomFlairs/README.md

 *****

-Last updated 7/4/15.
-Compatible with all flairs up to and including the 2nd Easter event flairs (egg and carrot).
+Last updated 22/4/15.
+Compatible with all flairs up to and including the three public game win rate flairs.